 - The Intercept (Web) This web site claims it resents aggressive, adversarial, journalism across a wide range of issues.
 I like this web site because it seldom writes asides but sticks to the main subject.
 Also, it seem honest in its reporting of facts, its evaluations, its analysis.
 It does not seem to waste my time reading because it sticks to the subject.
 I also like its web layout.
-Another interesting part of their web site is the About & Contacts page.
-They encourage YOU to join their team.

 - Voice Of America (VOA) (Short Wave Radio, Web) I am a short wave listener and I found the short wave VOA programming terrific when a child.
 The bias here is to promote the values, ideals and life style of the U.S.A..
 Their productions were very professional.
 I learned quite a lot about my own country listening to VOA.

 - National Public Radio (NPR) (FM Radio, Web) A very good way to be informed while driving, away from a computer, and not watching TV.
 NPR tries to be objective and I think they are.
 The conservatives always complain that NPR is not unbiased and want to do away with this very important national asset because it is not like FOX “News”.